NicoGGG/redegg/README.md

   - [x] Buy the domain name
   - [x] Make a logo and favicon
 - [ ] Add notification when a user is created / Disable user username (or at least make it not unique)
+- [ ] Make the html for base and at least create_prediction nice to view on phone
+  - [x] Minimal usable on phone
+  - [ ] Full usable on phone and nice to view
 - [ ] Add Fighter nationality and display flag on the prediction pages (view, create, and detail)
 - [ ] Add possibility to prognostic the finish round of the fight
-- [ ] Make the html for base and at least create_prediction nice to view on phone
 - [ ] Refactor the html templates to limit code duplication, especially on the fight-result div
 - [ ] Implement rate limits, especially on the admin page: [Django Rate Limit](https://django-ratelimit.readthedocs.io/en/stable/installation.html) and a [snipet](https://gist.github.com/nitely/5202285).
 Else, maybe use [Traefik rate limit](https://doc.traefik.io/traefik/middlewares/http/ratelimit/)
 - [ ] Monthly leaderboard
+- [ ] Leaderboard by community (reddit, twitter, etc.)
 - [ ] Private leaderboard
 - [ ] Make the view and template for user settings (?)